Pinafore/ml-hw/learnability/assign.md

 2. The classifiers return boolean classifications, but the correlation function needs +/-1 results
 1. You may want to use trigonometric functions for the hyperplane function
-1. Do not make your code too slow; you will not get full credits if your code does not complete in reasonable time
+1. Do not make your code too slow; you will not get full credits if your code does not complete in reasonable time.
+Your code should be able to handle 100 arbitrary points within minutes.
+You should also find situations that can make your code more efficient (e.g., your program should provide answers on colinear points much more quickly than arbitrary points)